Shababeek/Interactions/Documentation/SocketSystem/SocketSystem.md

 ### Example: Puzzle with All Slots Filled

-1. Create 3 sockets, each with `SocketToBoolBinder`
+1. Create 3 sockets, each with `SocketToBoolDriver`
 2. Assign each to a different `BoolVariable` (Slot1Filled, Slot2Filled, Slot3Filled)
 3. Create a `BoolComposite` that ANDs all three
 4. Use result to trigger puzzle completion

 ### Example: Battery Installation Feedback

-1. Add `SocketableToBoolBinder` to battery
+1. Add `SocketableToBoolDriver` to battery
 2. Assign `IsInstalledVariable` BoolVariable
 3. Use `BoolToggleBinder` to enable device when `IsInstalledVariable = true`

-See [Binders Documentation](../ScriptableSystem/Binders.md) for full binder reference.
+See [Binders Documentation](../ScriptableSystem/Drivers.md) for full binder reference.

 ---